MatthewAustinThompson/avalanche-danger-level-prediction/administrative/Week2CheckIn.md

 ## 1b)  Major activities/milestones accomplished this week (note: this may or may not actually be what was stated in 1a -- that's okay, as long as you're making progress and learning!).

-* Lowell Completed the data cleaning process
+* Lowell mompleted the data cleaning process
-* Lowell Merged the snow and weather data into one dataframe
+* Lowell merged the snow and weather data into one dataframe
 * Matthew scraped the avalanche occurrence data
 * Matthew created useful visualizations of our data/began data exploration